Princess Alice, Duchess of Gloucester: Marriage

 In 1935, Alice returned to the United Kingdom when she learned that her father's health had been deteriorating.
 In August 1935, Lady Alice became engaged to Prince Henry, Duke of Gloucester.
 They were married in a private ceremony, in the Private Chapel, Buckingham Palace, on 6 November of that year.
-A much more elaborate wedding was originally planned for Westminster Abbey; but after the Duke of Buccleuch died of cancer on 19 October 1935, and in consideration of the King's own failing health, it was decided that the wedding should be scaled down to a more private setting.
+A much more elaborate wedding was originally planned for Westminster Abbey; however, after the Duke of Buccleuch died of cancer on 19 October 1935, and in consideration of the King's own failing health, it was decided that the wedding should be scaled down to a more private setting.

-The Duchess's bridesmaids were her sister, the Lady Angela Montagu-Douglas-Scott; her nieces Clare Phipps, Lady Elizabeth Montagu-Douglas-Scott, and Anne Hawkins; her husband's nieces Princess Elizabeth and Princess Margaret of York; her cousin Moyra Montagu-Douglas-Scott; and her husband's cousin Lady Mary Cambridge.
-Alice wore a blush-hued wedding gown, the only British royal bride to do so.
-Her gown was designed by Norman Hartnell, who later designed the wedding dress of Princess Elizabeth, the future queen.
-The dress was "of modest simplicity, with long, narrow sleeves and a high neckline draped into a nosegay of artificial orange-blossom".
-The veil was made from "a drifting cloud of crisp modern tulle".

-On her way to the private chapel at Buckingham Palace, Alice wore "an ermine blanket stole" due to the cold weather.
-Although the day was cold and wet, a crowd estimated to be over one million people lined the streets from the Palace to the railway station to see the couple off on their honeymoon.
+Although the day was cold and wet, a crowd estimated to be more than one million people lined the streets from the Palace to the railway station to see the couple off on their honeymoon.
 She was often referred to as the "Winter Princess" from then on.

 Life in the royal family

 Initially the Duke and Duchess of Gloucester lived at the Royal Pavilion in Aldershot, where the Duke was taking the Army staff course.
-The Duke of Gloucester left the army to take on more public duties following the abdication of Edward VIII in December 1936.

-The couple received a grace and favour residence at York House, St James's Palace, London, and, in 1938, they purchased Barnwell Manor in Northamptonshire.
+Following the abdication of Edward VIII in December 1936, the Duke, who was the first adult in the line of succession and therefore the designated regent in case of an early accession of his niece Princess Elizabeth, left the army to take on more public duties.

 The Duchess suffered two miscarriages, before giving birth to two sons: